-With the Game Vision translated and the gameplay loops designed, the High-Level Gameplay Vision must still be validated by all Directors and Designers and communicated out to the full team in a clear and concise way.
+With the game vision translated and the gameplay loops designed, the high-level gameplay vision must still be validated by all directors and designers and communicated to the full team in a clear and concise way.
 After that, the design team must champion and police that vision to ensure all pieces are coming together into a cohesive and compelling experience.
-This vision will be the guiding light for designers who own the Mid-Level gameplay vision.
+This vision will be the guiding light for designers who own the mid-level gameplay vision.

 Mid-Level Gameplay Vision

-The Mid-Level Gameplay Vision offers a stronger understanding of how each specialty within the gameplay experience comes together and connects to the High-Level Gameplay Vision (i.e. AI, Combat, Progression, etc.).
-Mid-Level vision is generally owned by a senior or expert developer within that specialty.
-Building off of what we discussed above, here’s an example for AI in Splinter Cell: Blacklist:
+The mid-level gameplay vision offers a stronger understanding of how each specialty within the gameplay experience comes together and connects to the high-level gameplay vision (i.e., AI, combat, progression).
+Mid-level vision is generally owned by a senior or expert developer within that specialty.
+Building off of what we already discussed, here’s an example for AI in Splinter Cell: Blacklist.

+Splinter Cell: Blacklist

-AI Goals
+AI Goals.

-Ultimate Spy for AI: The AI enemies are the counterpoints to the Ultimate Spy.
+Ultimate Spy for AI: The AI enemies are the counterpoints to the ultimate spy.
 Each individual archetype must offer a compelling and unique challenge against one or more tools in Sam’s arsenal.
-Each archetype must also have at least one weakness to be exploited by each playstyle (Ghost, Panther, Assault).
+Each archetype must also have at least one weakness to be exploited by each playstyle (ghost, panther, assault).

 Fluid Nav & Combat for AI: When the player plans out their tactical approach to an encounter, AI position, pathing, and archetype should all be major factors that will impact a player’s plan.
 Clearing a room fluidly should be a puzzle with the AI being the major pieces.